toshiro-en-miyamoto/cpp/basics/lifetime2/README.md

   }
   ```

-If the requirements of a `constexpr` function, the generated constructor is `constexpr`.
+If the generated constructor satisfies the requirements of a `constexpr` function, it is `constexpr`.

 If some user-defined constructors are present, the user may still force the automatics generation of a default constructor by the compiler that would be implicitly-declared otherwise with the keyword `default`.